 I'll talk about my experience: the Little Phatty goes very well with the Nord Lead series.
 I guess a Nord cannot be a bad partner for a Voyager then.

 The Nord character is very complementary and will provide really good polyphonics -pads, strings- as well as cool leads, not in the Moog vein though.
-When it comes to bass, I usually think Phatty rather than Nord Lead, but why not: I'm doing this automatically as my fingers find their way on the knobs easier with the Phatty in that situation.
+When it comes to bass, I usually think Phatty rather than Nord Lead, but why not: I'm doing this automatically as my fingers find their way to the knobs easier with the Phatty in that situation.

 Last but not least: the Nord interface is really hands on, just as the Voyager's.
 If you're a keyboardist, you'd find yourself with a set-up allowing playing as well as live tweaking.

 About the Evolver, I had one: it's quite a little beast, with uncommon possibilities.
 Pay attention to the encoders, they are lifetime-limited… If you're a keyboardist, you certainly prefer the 3 octave version, which is harder to find than the desktop one.

 If you want polyphony, you have to know the PolyEvolver will sing of its 4 voices, which is sometimes limited.
 Actually, it comes to how you play music: live, studio only, with your fingers, with a sequencer…

 For the story, I wanted the Evolver since it came out.
 I got the desktop one last year and sold it 6 months later.
 It definitely is a great synth, but I was fed up with programming patches rather than playing music.
 The Phatty entered just after…

 Last edited by stiiiiiiive on Wed Sep 09, 2015 5:51 pm, edited 1 time in total.